-- Why did you choose the Facility Management (FM) Master's programme at the ZHAW in Switzerland?
-What were the main factors that influenced your decision?
+- Why did you choose the FM Master's programme at the ZHAW in Switzerland and what were the main factors that influenced your decision?

-By choosing the Facility Management (FM) Master's programme I wanted to deepen my strategic understanding of FM and develop my analytical skills.
-In addition to my studies I had the opportunity to work at the Institute of Facility Management (IFM) and conduct research in the field of service value management.
+By choosing the FM Master's programme I wanted to deepen my strategic understanding of Facility Management (FM) and develop my analytical skills.
+In addition to my studies I had the opportunity to work at the Institute of Facility Management and conduct research in the field of service value management.

-To succeed in Facility Management you need a strategic mindset and to be open minded with an understanding of all the stakeholders that are involved in our day-to-day business.
+To succeed in Facility Management you need a strategic mindset and to be open minded with an understanding of all the stakeholders that are involved in our day-to-day business and projects.

 - How would you explain the profession of Facility Manager?

 For me Facility Management is everything that supports the core business of an organisation.

 - What was your experience of the international Master's programme and working together with students of different nationalities?

 Meeting many students from many different countries was for me one of the biggest values of this programme.
 You learn a lot about different cultures and also a lot about yourself.